Eila Roine

-Eila Orvokki Roine (born 26 November 1931 in Turku) is a Finnish actress.
+Eila Orvokki Roine-Auvinen (26 November 1931 – 8 December 2025) was a Finnish actress.
 She worked for Tampereen Työväen Teatteri from 1951 until her retirement in 1994.

 On television

-Eila Roine is best known for her role as Kaija in a television series Heikki ja Kaija (1961–1971) in which she played opposite her husband, Vili Auvinen (1931–1996).
-She has also appeared in Rintamäkeläiset (1974) and in a teen series Pertsa ja Kilu (1975–1976), directed by Auvinen.
-For younger generations, she is known as "Eila-mummi" (Grandma Eila) in a children's program Pikku Kakkonen.
+Roine was best known for her role as Kaija in a television series Heikki ja Kaija (1961–1971) in which she played opposite her husband, Vili Auvinen (1931–1996).
+She also appeared in Rintamäkeläiset (1974) and in a teen series Pertsa ja Kilu (1975–1976), directed by Auvinen.
+For younger generations, she was known as "Eila-mummi" (Grandma Eila) in a children's program Pikku Kakkonen.
 In 2004, she was named the "Grandparent of the Year" by the Finnish Union for Senior Services.
-Although mostly known for her television and theatrical work, Roine has also appeared in several films during her career.
+Although mostly known for her television and theatrical work, Roine also appeared in several films during her career.

-Personal life
+Personal life and death

-Eila Roine was married to Vili Auvinen until his death in 1996.
-They have two sons together; director and actor Tommi Auvinen and lighting and sound designer Janne Auvinen.
-Roine's father Eero Roine (1904–1966) was an actor, as are her siblings Esko Roine and Liisa Roine.
+Roine was married to Vili Auvinen until his death in 1996.
+They had two sons together; director and actor Tommi Auvinen and lighting and sound designer Janne Auvinen.
+Her father Eero Roine (1904–1966) was an actor, as are her siblings Esko Roine and Liisa Roine.

+Roine died on 8 December 2025, at the age of 94.